Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Password must be at least 8 characters long")
 ```
-**Explanation:** If-else is perfect for validation scenarios where you need to handle both valid and invalid cases.
+ If-else is perfect for validation scenarios where you need to handle both valid and invalid cases.